 Welcome!
-The Division of Behavioral and Social Sciences is home of our undergraduate programs in History, Political Science, Psychology and Sociology.
+The Division of Behavioral and Social Sciences is home of our undergraduate programs in History, Psychology and Sociology.
 BSS offers day and evening classes, on-line classes, and hybrid classes.
 Each of our degree-granting programs offers courses that also satisfy requirements for general education.
 With study opportunities ranging from local to international study, our full-time faculty are dedicated professionals who are specialists in their areas that regularly lecture, research and publish.

 BSS attracts talented students who not only draw academic honors, but also contribute greatly to the life of the university by earning student leadership positions, and go on to careers in everything from law and government, to the business world, and even back the classroom.
 Our mission is to stimulate students’ intellectual curiosity and critical thinking skills that typically confront the individual, the community, the nation and the world.

 With our dedicated, committed, and engaged faculty, we are confident that the Division of Behavioral and Social Sciences offers something for everyone.
 We invite you to explore what we have to offer and would welcome the opportunity to answer any questions you may have.